sunpy/ndcube/docs/coordinates.rst

 It also executes these transformations via methods like `~astropy.wcs.WCS.world_to_pixel` and `~astropy.wcs.WCS.world_to_pixel` which convert between pixel indices and world coordinate values.
 However, these methods are independent of the data array and the `~astropy.wcs.WCS` object carries little or no information about the data itself.
 That is why the ndcube package is needed.
-Nonetheless, AstroPy's WCS implementation is a crucial pillar of ndcube, as is its more generalized offshoot `gWCS <https://gwcs.readthedocs.io/en/stable/>`_ which provides greater generalization for the loss of some performance.
+Nonetheless, AstroPy's WCS implementation is a crucial pillar of ndcube, as is the more generalized offshoot `gWCS <https://gwcs.readthedocs.io/en/stable/>`_ which provides greater generalization for the loss of some performance.
 Crucially though for ndcube, both implementations adhere to the `AstroPy WCS API (APE 14) <https://docs.astropy.org/en/stable/wcs/wcsapi.html>`_.
 A familiarity with WCS and the AstroPy and gWCS Python implementations will be helpful (although hopefully not essential) in understanding this guide.
 We therefore encourage users to read `Astropy's WCS guide <https://docs.astropy.org/en/stable/wcs/>`_ and the `gWCS documentation <https://gwcs.readthedocs.io/en/stable/>`_ to learn more.